nickrakovsky/docs/docs/booking-portal/booking-portal.md

 **Upcoming Appointments**

 Upcoming scheduled appointments have view options that include view, re-schedule, edit and cancel.
+You also have the ability to notify the customer you are running late for appointments within 24 hours.

 [![View Upcoming](/img/docs/appointments/book-portal-appt-upcoming-view.jpg)](/img/docs/appointments/book-portal-appt-upcoming-view.jpg)